Use Lina and local HY-MT1.5-1.8B to translate localization entries

 Lina builds requests from entries and reference translations.
 For short entries, existing references are used to improve consistency:

-- Built-in entries prefer Chinese translations as references.
+- Built-in entries use Chinese translations as the default reference and Japanese as the fallback reference.

-- Non-built-in entries prefer the system default language as references.
+- Custom entries use the system default language as the default reference and Chinese as the fallback reference.

 - Translation results are written to the target language but are not published automatically.